French Onion Soup Recipe

 When it’s this cold out, and I need comforting, I crave soup.
 You can’t go wrong French Onion Soup……a sweet oniony broth topped with crunchy croutons covered in melted cheesy goodness!

-The key to a great French onion soup is the caramelized onions.
-This step can be done in about a half hour, but if you have the time, slowly caramelize them for a few hours on a low heat, you won’t be sorry!
+The key to a great French onion soup is caramelized onions.
+This step can be done in about a half-hour, but if you have the time, slowly caramelize them for a few hours on low heat, you won’t be sorry!
 It brings out so much more of the sweetness and flavor.

 The final step is what makes French Onion Soup so hard to resist.

-Now excuse me while I have another bowl and watch to see how Dexter makes his way thru season 3.
+Now excuse me while I have another bowl and watch to see how Dexter makes his way thru the next season.